mohammedowais2492/covey.town/DESIGN.md

 #### Existing code changes
 We did not change any of the existing code.
 We simply extended existing functionality to support incoming messages.
-- On the backend, the files that were modified was:
+- On the backend, the files that were modified were:
     - `townSubscriptionHandler()` to add a socket for listening for incoming messages from the client
     - `CoveyTownListener` interface to include a new method for handling messages
     - A new method in `CoveyTownController` to registers listeners